Israel and Hamas conflict: Where it stands on day 4 after surprise attack

-Israel and Hamas war: What to know on day 4 after surprise attack
+Israel and Hamas war: List of key events, day 4 after surprise attack

 As the conflict between Israel and Palestine enters its fourth day, these are the main developments.